Repertory Company High School for Theatre Arts

 Comprehensive study of theatre arts (acting, music and dance, as well as production and stagecraft)

-AP COURSES: AP Biology, AP Calculus, AP English, AP Environmental Science, AP Music Theory, AP US History
+AP Biology, AP Calculus, AP English, AP Environmental Science, AP Music Theory, AP US History